-I’ve not been able to find a definitive list of these plaques, so I’ll add to this list as and when I find further ones.
+I haven’t found a definitive list of these plaques, so I’ll add to this page as and when I find further ones.

 I’m not a Guildford historian, and I’m not running a venture that makes any money through the Guildford content on my website.
 I’ve transcribed these as part of the work to build my Self-Guided Walking Trail of Guildford, and my free Guildford Treasure Hunt.

-Given these are transcripts of publicly available work, on a free to use website, you’re free to copy the contents.
+Given these are transcripts of publicly available work, you’re free to copy the contents.
 If you choose to do this, in recognition of the work that has gone into this, feel free to credit the source.

-All but one of these blue plaques features on my walking trails, which have navigation instructions.
 If you’re not familiar with Guildford, this map of Guildford Blue Plaques may help.
-Please take care crossing roads, and mind your feet for sharp objects.

 Guildford – a short introduction to Guildford